tiny8877/okta.github.io/_source/_docs/api/resources/oidc.md

 * Token revocation can be implicit in two ways: token expiration or a change to the source.
     * Expiration happens at different times:
-        * ID Token expires after one hour.
+        * ID token expires after one hour.
-        * Access Token expiration is configured in a policy, but is always between five minutes and one day.
+        * Access token expiration is configured in a policy, but is always between five minutes and one day.
-        * Refresh Token expiration depends on two factors: 1) Expiration is configured in an Access Policy, no limits, but must be greater than or equal to the Access Token lifetime, and 2) Revocation if the Refresh Token isn't exercised within a specified time.
+        * Refresh Token expiration depends on two factors: 1) Expiration is configured in an Access Policy, no limits, but must be greater than or equal to the access aoken lifetime, and 2) Revocation if the Refresh Token isn't exercised within a specified time.
 Configure the specified time in an Access Policy, with a minimum of ten minutes.

     * Revocation happens when a configuration is changed or deleted: